kashyapchhatbar/MeCP2_2022_manuscript/README.md

 Before starting the analysis, fulfill the [installation requirements](prerequisities.md).
 They should install the required software necessary for reproducing the analysis.

-The repository is divided into multiple directories which contain jupyter notebooks to facilitate reproducible analysis.
-The execution order of the notebooks is as follows
+The repository is divided into multiple directories containing step-by-step information formatted as jupyter notebooks.
+The execution order of the notebooks is as follows:

 1. CA repeats in the genome
     1. [Extract CA repeat loci in mammalian genomes](methods/01_CA_repeat_loci.ipynb)